DeLanau/TQPR10_Toeplitz_Extraction/docs/article.md

 ## 6 RESULTS

-We created a script to facilitate easier testing, which is attached to this paper.
+We created a script to facilitate easier testing, which is attached as an appendix to this paper.
 Using this script, all bitstrings used for testing can be evaluated against the baseline, ensuring that the output from the new iteration matches the baseline exactly.
 Furthermore, the script also provides the average execution time of only the Toeplitz extraction in microseconds.
 A brief overview of the architecture of this test script can be seen in Figure
 \ref{fig:testscript-architecture}.

 \begin{figure*}[!t] \centering